SAP-samples/partner-reference-application/Tutorials/35a-ByD-Integration.md

 ### Enhance the Authentication Model to Cover Remote Projects

-1. To extend the authorization annotation of the SAP Cloud Application Programming Model service model by restrictions referring to the remote services, open the file [*/srv/poetrySlamManagerServiceAuthorizations.cds*](../../../tree/main-multi-tenant/srv/poetrySlamManagerServiceAuthorizations.cds) with the authorization annotations.
+1. To extend the authorization annotation of the SAP Cloud Application Programming Model service model by restrictions referring to the remote services, open the file [*/srv/poetryslam/poetrySlamServiceAuthorizations.cds*](../../../tree/main-multi-tenant/srv/poetryslam/poetrySlamServiceAuthorizations.cds) with the authorization annotations.

 2. Enhance the authorization model for the service entities *ByDProjects*, *ByDProjectSummaryTasks*, and *ByDProjectTasks*.

     ```javascript
     // SAP Business ByDesign projects: Managers can read and create remote projects
-    annotate PoetrySlamManager.ByDProjects with @(restrict: [{
+    annotate PoetrySlamService.ByDProjects with @(restrict: [{
         grant: ['*'],
         to   : 'PoetrySlamFull'
     }]);

-    annotate PoetrySlamManager.ByDProjectSummaryTasks with @(restrict: [{
+    annotate PoetrySlamService.ByDProjectSummaryTasks with @(restrict: [{
         grant: ['*'],
         to   : 'PoetrySlamFull'
     }]);

-    annotate PoetrySlamManager.ByDProjectTasks with @(restrict: [{
+    annotate PoetrySlamService.ByDProjectTasks with @(restrict: [{
         grant: ['*'],
         to   : 'PoetrySlamFull'
     }]);